-3.11 - Migrant Workers
+3.10.4 Foreign Migrant Workers

-PUMA is committed to respecting Migrant Workers Rights as per the International Convention on the Protection of the Rights of all Migrant Workers and Members of Their Families and expect suppliers to commit and respect Migrant Workers Rights.
+According to the ILO Convention No.97 under Article 11(1), the term "migrant for employment" means a person who migrates from one country to another with a view to being employed other than being self-employed.
+PUMA is committed to respecting Foreign Migrant Workers Rights as per the International Convention on the Protection of the Rights of all Migrant Workers and Members of Their Families and expects suppliers to also commit and respect Foreign Migrant Workers Rights.
+PUMA commits to the Responsible Recruitment Guidance from the American Apparel and Footwear Association (AAFA) and the Fair Labor Association.